-- Take an active role in attendance improvement by supporting the school to prioritise attendance. - Work together with leaders to set a whole school culture of excellent attendance - Ensure school leaders fulfil expectations and statutory duties - Ensure school staff receive training on attendance - Regularly review attendance data and help school leaders focus support on the pupils and families who need it.
+- Take an active role in attendance improvement by supporting the school to prioritise attendance. - Recognise the importance of attendance and promote it across the school's ethos and policies - Work together with leaders to set a whole school culture of excellent attendance

+- Ensure school leaders fulfil expectations and statutory duties - Ensure school staff receive training on attendance - Regularly review attendance data, discuss and challenge trends, and help school leaders focus support on the pupils, families and cohorts who need it most. - Use data to understand patterns of attendance, compare with other local schools, identify areas of progress and where greater focus in needed.